charlesreid1-raspberry-pi/2020-rpi-openvpn/README.md

 Notes on setting up a Raspberry Pi to create a wifi AP and tunnel all traffic through OpenVPN.

+This document has multiple versions, each version is a different branch.

+* [pia-tunnel-only](https://github.com/charlesreid1-raspberry-pi/2020-rpi-openvpn-hostapd/tree/pia-tunnel-only): set up a VPN tunnel with PIA that routes all external traffic through the tunnel

 # Table of Contents

 * [Summary](#summary)